 Run by the Community Food Bank of Southern Arizona, Las Milpitas de Cottonwood is a six-acre community farm that serves as a gardening and educational cornerstone in Tucson.
 At no cost, Las Milpitas offers local residents the materials and support necessary for growing their own food, thereby making fresh produce more accessible to the wider community.
 To learn more about the community members participating in urban agriculture activities at Las Milpitas, the project administered a survey to gardeners planting at the community farm during the spring of 2017.
 Therefore, this research brief provides an overview of the results obtained through the survey.

-In this resource guide, you will find a compilation of urban agriculture resources available to Tucson’s gardeners.
-This encompasses the organizations, businesses and councils working to provide gardeners with the knowledge, skills and materials to more successfully participate in urban community and backyard gardening.
-In addition, the handbook includes a collection of handouts created by local organizations to equip gardeners with basic, yet essential information, such as how to plant with the seasonal calendar, as well as repair drip irrigation lines.
+In this resource guide, you will find a compilation of urban agriculture resources available to Tucson’s gardeners This encompasses many of the organizations, businesses and councils working to provide gardeners with the knowledge, skills and materials to more successfully participate in urban community and backyard gardening.
+In addition, the guide includes a collection of handouts created by local organizations to equip gardeners with basic, yet essential information, such as how to plant with a seasonal calendar, as well as repair drip irrigation lines.
 With Tucson’s rich agricultural history, we hope this informational guide will further connect local gardeners to the organizations, businesses and communities committed to building a healthy, sustainable food system in Tucson, Arizona.